 All that said, one could easily do the Ise-ji in some Converse sneakers, jeans and a cotton t-shirt given the right season.

 Made possible by

-A huge thanks to the Explorers Club members, without whose support I wouldn't have embarked on nearly as much as I embarked on during the past year.
+A huge thanks to SPECIAL PROJECTS members, without whose support I wouldn't have embarked on nearly as much as I embarked on during the past year.
 The quarantine months of March and April and May 2020 have proven to be an excellent, if surreal and dour respite from all the movement and go go go of 2019.
-This Explorers Club Special Project was a result of both the financial and emotional support of the crew, and we built a big chunk of this website together, in tandem, over the course of 15 hours or so of livestreaming in April.
+This SPECIAL PROJECTS special project was a result of both the financial and emotional support of the crew, and we built a big chunk of this website together, in tandem, over the course of 15 hours or so of livestreaming in April.

 Thanks also to Michael Keferi who lives along the Ise-ji and provided many helpful links and tips along the way.